Edwin Tong: Taylor Swift deal

 During a Q&A session with Mothership, it was revealed that Tong, as Minister of Culture, Community and Youth, played a direct role in securing Singapore's dates for Taylor Swift's The Eras Tour.
 He stated that the country had reached out to Swift even before her international tour dates were made public, with a deal signed by May 2023.
 The agreement ensured that Singapore would be her only stop in Southeast Asia, with the official announcement made in June 2023.
 Tong's role in securing Swift's exclusive concerts in Singapore sparked diplomatic tensions with neighbouring countries, mainly because of her considerable cultural and economic influence.

 In response, Singaporean politicians and diplomats defended his actions and the government's approach.
 Prime Minister Lee Hsien Loong described the deal as a "successful arrangement" by his government.
 Veteran diplomat Bilahari Kausikan stated that as a small city-state, Singapore could not afford to be "inefficient" like some of its neighbours.
 He questioned whether Singapore should restrain itself simply because "some of our neighbours are slow."
 Media reports indicated that the Government paid between US$2 million and US$3 million for all six shows, a figure notably lower than the up to US$4 million per show claimed by Thai Prime Minister Srettha Thavisin.

 Personal life

 Tong is married with three daughters.
 He has an active interest in football and had served in a volunteer capacity as the Vice President of the Football Association of Singapore (FAS) from 2013 to 2020.

-He is a Roman Catholic and is an ethnic Chinese of Cantonese descent.
+He is a Catholic and is of Cantonese descent.